Scanxiety

 Find out more about how to share your story

-While mindfulness may not be for everyone, it has been shown to reduce levels of anxiety in some patients with brain tumours.
+While mindfulness may not be for everyone, it has helped some people reduce their levels of anxiety.
 The NHS provides several tips on their website on how to practice mindfulness.

 Here are a few tips on how to be more mindful:

-• Naming thoughts and feelings can be a powerful tool.
-This is done by silently or verbally noting what you’re feeling, e.g. ‘this is anxiety’, ‘I am feeling anxious about my scan results’.
+- Naming thoughts and feelings can be a powerful tool.
+You can do this by silently or verbally noting what you’re feeling, e.g. ‘this is anxiety’, ‘I am feeling anxious about my scan results’.
 This can help give you awareness of your feelings.
-Once you’ve identified what you’re feeling, it can be easier to cope with – sometimes noting a feeling is enough for it to pass.
+Once you’ve identified what you’re feeling, it can be easier to cope with.
+Sometimes noting a feeling is enough for it to pass.

 While some people find it difficult to ‘be in the moment’ and practice being mindful there are a number of other tools that can help.
 Physical resources can be downloaded from the internet, such as free adult mindfulness colouring sheets.